ZakariaOB/Az204PrepProject/3_ImplementAzureSecurity_2025/1_Authorize_Authenticate/1_Practice/AuthenticationAndAuthorization.md

 - Accessing the blob storage from Postman
   - We can generate an access token from graph api using a different scope

 - Creating a WebApi and protecting a WebApi
   - We can also protect our WebApi by associating it to an application object
   - The idea here is to protect the Web API
   - We will also need to register an application just for our API
-  - At ProductAPI go to accessTokenAcceptedVersion > null => default version should be 2
+  - At ProductAPI go to Manifest > accessTokenAcceptedVersion > (null is default version) should be 2 to work with OAuth version 2 .
-  - Add this line : builder.Services.AddMicrosoftIdentityWebAppAuthentication(builder.Configuration, "AzureAd");
+  - Add this line (VERY IMPORTANT):
+      ``` builder.Services.AddMicrosoftIdentityWebAppAuthentication(builder.Configuration, "AzureAd"); ```
   - We don't need a client secret in case we want to secure our WEB API unlike if our application will access a resource .
   - So the application object could be used both ways : To secure the app or to let the app access secured resources
   - app.UseAuthentication(); app.UseAuthorization(); are also necessary
   - We will need to add an APP role :
    App roles are custom roles to assign permissions to users or apps.
-The application defines and publishes the app roles and interprets them as permissions during authorization.
+The application defines
+   and publishes the app roles and interprets them as permissions during authorization.
+  - Exposes an API
+     - Define an AppRole
-  - Exposes an API : Set > api://f5ac8984-c651-4a1b-abdf-d09e9b8857a8/.default
+     - Set > api://f5ac8984-c651-4a1b-abdf-d09e9b8857a8/.default
   - To access our api from POSTMAN , POSTMAN should be associated with a application object that can access our ProductAPI
   - Adding a scope create only delegated permissions
   - to give access to the blobapplication for POSTMAN app we need to go APP permissions > Add permission > MY APIs